makersacademy/rps-challenge/README.md

 ```
 git clone https://github.com/jessmar94/rps-challenge
 ```
-To run the tests move to the directory the repository has been cloned to and run rspec.
+To run the tests, move to the directory the repository has been cloned to and run RSpec.

 There are 20 tests, which are all passing, with 100% coverage of the lib files and feature tests for the web features.